transmute-industries/hpke/README.md

 🚧 Experimental 🔥

-This is yet another HPKE implementation for JOSE and COSE.
+This is yet another HPKE implementation for JOSE.

 The purpose of this experimental implementation is to address open questions regarding the IETF drafts.

-- [x] Integrated Encryption - how is it signaled in JOSE and COSE, what values are used for "alg" and "enc".
+- [x] Integrated Encryption - how is it signaled in JOSE, what values are used for "alg" and "enc".
 - [ ] Party U / Party V - identity information in key establishment.
-- [ ] Cross Mode Attacks - How are they mitigated in COSE and JOSE?